nathanlane/industrialpolicyclass/lectureone.md

 Why?--Why do definitions matter?

-First, the in unpacking definitions, we see ambigiuity about the unit of analysis.
+First, the in unpacking definitions, we see ambiguity about the unit of analysis.
 That is, a tug of war between units of analysis.
 On one hand, notions aggregate industrial development that policymakers may be aspiring to (shifting the composition of industrial development, or activity in some way).
 One the other hand, the targeting and allocation of policy towards certain sectors.

 Second, the definition of industrial policy we're concerned with entails "intentional state action."
-Idustrial policy is necessarily the purview of the state, and thus is intimately intertwined with aspects of the state.
+Industrial policy is necessarily the purview of the state, and thus is intimately intertwined with aspects of the state.

-Third, within the definition of industrial policy (as many people discuss it) is a counterfactual.
+Third, within the definition of industrial policy (as many people discuss it) is a counter-factual.
 Consider the case of national-level policy.
 Here, we are deploying policy with hopes some aggregate industrial outcome evolving differently, than had the economy not experienced that intervention.

 Thus, in the class the definition opens up conceptual and empirical issues that will be repeated in each lecture.